oblinger/HookAnchorApp/Docs/DocVagrant.md

 Step-by-step guide to building a Vagrant base box for Amazon AWS Icon
 Currently, only builds for VirtualBox VM are configured.
-TODO: Add build configuration for Amazon EC2
+TO DO Add build configuration for Amazon EC2
- TODO: Build Vagrant base box for Amazon EC2
+TO DO Build Vagrant base box for Amazon EC2

 ## Ari doc for setting up the box on a local machine
 How to setup a Jotter server development environment